Abyssal Expedition Guide

 Your First Heroes

-I would simply pick 1 team that you find success with in PvE, and 5 heroes who are naturally efficient at clearing weak enemies by themselves.
+I would simply pick a team that you find success with in PvE, and 5 heroes who are naturally efficient at clearing weak enemies by themselves.
 The goal is to use one team to take down difficult tiles, while the other 5 are used for movement.
 Once you’ve expended all the stamina on these heroes, I suggest switching them fully to celerity.
-Mages do have potential, but I find Celerity more consistent and rounded.

 Below are some suggestions but feel free to run whatever you can field full formations for (generally campaign lineups).